Malindu-D/FibonacciNumbers/README.md

-in this first 50 fibonacci numbers will be displayed to find these numbers i user this formula,
+in this, the first 50 Fibonacci numbers will be displayed.

+To find these numbers use this formula,
       F(0)=0,
       F(1)=1,
       F(n)=F(n−1)+F(n−2) for n≥2